-On occasion, a child may be examined at the OUR KIDS Center for reasons not related to concerns of abuse.
-A pediatrician or other health care provider may request a second medical opinion from the OUR KIDS staff, due to gynecological concerns or questions.
+On occasion, a child may be examined at the Our Kids Center for reasons not related to concerns of abuse.
+A pediatrician or other health care provider may request a second medical opinion from the Our Kids staff due to gynecological concerns or questions.

-What happens when I come to OUR KIDS?
+4 What happens when I come to Our Kids?

-First, you will register at the front desk and complete a questionnaire concerning your child's behavior and medical history.
-Next, you will meet with a social worker who will ask you questions about your child, particularly regarding the statements, behaviors, and/or other signs that have raised concerns that your child may have been sexually abused.
+First, you will register at the front desk.
+Next, you will meet with a medical or social worker who will ask you questions about your child, particularly regarding the statements, behaviors or other signs that have raised concerns your child may have been sexually abused.
 A nurse practitioner will talk with you further to learn about any medical problems or illnesses your child has had.

-A member of our professional staff will talk privately with your child to answer questions about the check-up and to prepare the child for the examination.
+A member of our professional staff will talk privately with your child to answer questions about the check-up, and to prepare the child for the examination.
 School-aged children may also be asked about worries or concerns they have about their bodies and about types of sexual contact they have had.
-This information helps our medical team know what to look for and what tests may be needed during the examination to make sure your child is healthy.
+This information helps our medical team know what to look for, and what tests may be needed during the examination to make sure your child is healthy.
 Following the exam, the results will be shared with you if you are the child's legal guardian.
 Any questions or concerns you have will be discussed.

 5 Who will examine my child?

 All examinations are conducted by a nurse practitioner who has received extensive training in the medical evaluation of sexual abuse.

-5 What happens during the medical exam?
-Your child will receive a thorough check-up that may include looking at his or her eyes, ears and mouth, listening to the heart and lungs, feeling the abdomen, and checking reflexes.
+6 What happens during the medical exam?

+Your child will receive a thorough check-up that may include looking at his or her eyes, ears and mouth, listening to the heart and lungs, feeling the abdomen and checking reflexes.
 Examination of the child's genital and anal areas involves looking at them to make sure they appear healthy.

-A special instrument called a colposcope is often used during examination.
+A special instrument called a colposcope is often used during exams.
 A colposcope is a light attached to a pair of binoculars, which allows the nurse practitioner to see a child's genital and anal areas more closely.
 The colposcope never touches the child's body and is never felt by the child.
-While the colposcope does not touch your child, the examiner will touch your child's genital and anal areas.
-The colposcope has a camera attached to it and photographs may be taken during the exam to provide an accurate record of what the child's body looks like.
-The pictures may also be used for teaching nurses and doctors.
+While the colposcope does not touch the child, the examiner will touch your child's genital and anal areas.
+The colposcope has a camera attached to it and digital images may be recorded during the exam to provide an accurate record of what the child's body looks like.
+The images may be used for second medical opinions or educational purposes.

-Teenage girls sometimes require a pelvic examination involving insertion of an instrument called a speculum into the vagina.
-Older girls also may need to provide a urine sample to check for pregnancy.
-Younger girls do not receive speculum exams at our center.
+There are rare occasions when teenage girls require a pelvic exam involving insertion of an instrument called a speculum into the vagina.
+Your child may need to provide a urine sample to check for certain infections and/or pregnancy.

 Your child may also be tested for sexually transmitted infections.
 This is done by touching your child's throat, genitals, and/or anus with small cotton swabs.
 A blood test may also be needed.
-No blood is drawn at the OUR KIDS Center, but we will assist you in getting any necessary blood tests done through Nashville General Hospital or your local physician or health department.
+No blood is drawn at the Our Kids Center, but we will assist you in getting any necessary blood tests done through Nashville General Hospital, your local physician or the health department.

-Does the exam hurt?
+7 Does the exam hurt?

 For most children, the check-up is not painful.

 No shots are given and no blood is drawn at our center.

 Nevertheless, children may feel worried or embarrassed about their check-up, and some children report mild discomfort when the nurse practitioner touches their genital or anal areas.

-Q Will the exam cause additional trauma to my child?
+8 Will the exam cause additional trauma to my child?